We accept the Regulator’s findings and acknowledge that we have not fully met the new consumer standards in these areas.

 We understand how meaningful tenant engagement can make a positive difference in how we deliver our services, and we recognise that we are not currently using tenant engagement enough.
 We have a Tenant Engagement Strategy in place and will be working on this further to ensure tenants are involved in scrutinising our performance and influence how our services are delivered.
 This will be achieved through our Choices for Voices, a menu of opportunities to get involved in a range of different ways.
 More information about these opportunities can be found on Tenant Engagement.

-During July and August, we will be working together with TPAS, the Tenants Participation Advisory Service, who are England’s leading tenant engagement experts to review our current approach and to advise us what more we can do to ensure tenants have meaningful opportunities to engage and be involved.
+Working together with Tpas, who are England’s leading tenant engagement experts to review our current approach and to advise us what more we can do to ensure tenants have meaningful opportunities to engage and be involved.

 We also recognise that further improvement is needed in the reporting of complaint handling for engaged tenants.
 We will be reviewing how we communicate our complaints process to ensure it is more open and transparent.